paysdoc/ES6TypeScript/README.md

 ```

 ###Assignment 3 Playing with transpiling.
-Now that we have 2 interacting files, we're going to have a look at the different possible outputs by our transpiling
+Now that we have 2 interacting files, we're going to have a look at the different possible outputs of the transpiling process.
 process.
 ```
-Take a look at tsconfig's target and module attributes and check the dist folder javascript files.
+Take a look at tsconfig's 'target' and 'module' attributes and check the dist folder javascript files content.
-Change the target and module attributes and reset the gulp task to see the different javascript output.
+Change the target and/or module attributes and reset the gulp task to see the different ways of transpiling.
 - target: es5 || es6 (output js version)
 - module: commonjs || amd || system
 ```
-Even tho the outputs look different, System.js is clever enough to interpret all of them.

 ###Assignment 4 Playing with new ES6 Features.
 ####Constructors